-From his very first cry, you can tell that your baby knows how to communicate, even without words.
+From their very first cry, you can tell that your baby knows how to communicate, even without words.
 Of course, this isn’t quite the same as having language skills.
 Language skills, like using the body and gestures to communicate, will come at your baby’s own pace.
-You can help further his language development through various types of activities and play.
+You can help further their language development through various types of activities and play.

 All babies develop language and communication skills in general stages, though not always at the same pace.
 There are milestones to look for during your baby’s first year that can help you know what to expect next.
 Be sure to mention these milestones and your baby’s progress at each doctor appointment.

-Your baby still has a while to go before he can speak, but he’s definitely watching and learning as the people around him communicate—especially parents.
+Your baby still has a while to go before they can speak, but they’re definitely watching and learning as the people around them communicate—especially parents.

 Some signs to look for: